ioanziko/Unispace/README.md

 0.8.0-beta

 ## Project Status
-The project is not 100% complete and we stopped the development, as the course ended.
+The project is not 100% complete and we stopped the development, as the course ended.<br>
 It is possible that the development will continue in the next academic year.

 ## Authors